 A. A taxpayer has a right to appeal their property tax assessment for any reason.
 The burden of proof, however, will be on the taxpayer to prove why they should have their assessment changed.
 Just saying: " My taxes are too high" is not sufficient.
 After carefully reviewing your assessment notice, contact your County Assessor's Office prior to filing an appeal.

 Note also that three things may happen on appeal:

 3) it may remain the same

-A. Currently, Indiana property tax is based on the property's estimated True Tax Value as of March 1st of the Current year.
-Due to legislation, sales data is reviewed each year to arrive at land base rate values.
+A. Currently, Indiana property tax is based on the property's estimated True Tax Value as of January 1st of the previous year.
+Sales data is reviewed each year to arrive at base rate values.

 Q. Why do I have to pay property taxes?